A Closer Look at the Rasmussen University – Lake Elmo/Woodbury Campus

-“The local community is very diverse in a lot of ways, and being so close to the state’s border, about 20% of our students are from Wisconsin,” says Sagert.
+“The local community is very diverse in a lot of ways, and being so close to the state’s border, about 20 percent of our students are from Wisconsin,” says Sagert.

 Worried about parking?
-Don’t stress—the Lake Elmo/Woodbury campus has plenty of free parking dedicated to students, faculty and staff of Rasmussen College.
+Don’t stress—the Lake Elmo/Woodbury campus has plenty of free parking dedicated to students, faculty and staff of Rasmussen University.

 What programs are offered at the Lake Elmo/Woodbury campus?

 The Lake Elmo/Woodbury campus offers the following on-campus programs within the School of Health Sciences:

 - Radiologic Technology Associate’s: The Radiologic Technology Associate’s degree program at the Lake Elmo/Woodbury campus in Minnesota is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).1